haxtibal/netsnmptable/README.md

 Users may be happy with the netsnmp commandline tool called snmptable, which handles the process internally and provides a simple output interface where cells are printed in rows and columns as you'd expect it for a table.

-There's no python equivalent to snmptable if you program using the Net-SNMP Python Bindings.
+There's no Python equivalent to snmptable if you program using the Net-SNMP Python Bindings.
-So you either have to do something like subprocess.call(["snmptable", ...]), or write a table handler using netsnmp.Session.getbulk() in pure python.
+So you either have to do something like subprocess.call(["snmptable", ...]), or write a table handler using netsnmp.Session.getbulk() in pure Python.
 But both ways you're technically limited.
 E.g., if using netsnmp.Session.getbulk() you'll miss get_table() in the bindings, so you can't parse a MIB and detect the column OIDs.